 It’s well known that it’s easier to sell to existing customers than to new customers.
 Often, a business’s email list is full of past happy customers who are willing to buy again.
 Are you leveraging that well enough or at all?
-We often find that email lists are going unused or underused.
+For small businesses especially, email marketing is one of the best marketing tools, but we often find that email lists are going unused or underused.
 It’s a valuable asset that can help you tell your business’ story and stay top of mind.
 Look into how often you’re sending blasts out to your lists and what the results are from those blasts.
 Are you sending engaging content?
 Are you being strategic?
 Have you segmented your list so that you’re sending relevant content?
 Not all your customers are alike–segmenting allows you to speak to a specific type of customer.
 Just like with social media, take a step back and make a plan.

 Section #2: Advertising and Outreach